vippsas/vipps-solutions/parking/README.md

 # Parking and "Pay-as-you-go"

-Vipps MobilePay can make it easier for your customers to pay for parking and other and "pay-as-you-go" services.
+Make it easier for your customers to pay for parking and other and "pay-as-you-go" services.

 The solution is a combination of the [Login](https://developer.vippsmobilepay.com/docs/APIs/login-api) and